mountainviewsmartcontracts/mozdm-design/docs/index.md

 # XDMarket Design

-XDMarket is a Mozilla project to explore the use of Blockchain, Incentive Algorithms and Prediction Markets as tooling for Community Managed Software.
+XDMarket is a project to explore the use of Blockchain, Incentive Algorithms and Prediction Markets as tooling for Community Managed Software.

 This site has use-cases and wireframes for areas where we want to